camunda-community-hub/zeebe-simple-monitor/README.md

 * get in touch with Zeebe and workflow execution (BPMN)
 * test workflows manually
-* provide insides how workflows are executed
+* provide insides on how workflows are executed

 The application imports the data from Zeebe using the [Hazelcast exporter](https://github.com/zeebe-io/zeebe-hazelcast-exporter).
-It aggregates the data and store it into a (in-memory) database.
-The data is display on server-side rendered HTML pages.
+It aggregates the data and stores it into a (in-memory) database.
+The data is displayed on server-side rendered HTML pages.

 ![how-it-works](docs/how-it-works.png)